 The main aim of the “Solidarity with Poland” campaign is to inform the international audience about the most pressing threats to Polish democracy and to build strong support for our struggle in defense of the rule of law.
 To do that we created the weekly newsletter in which our most brilliant journalists describe the state of recent affairs in Poland.
 Every week our newsletter is focused on a different pillar of democracy such as: the educational system, judiciary, Poland’s international relations and so on.

-Gazeta Wyborcza Foundation aims to built a Solidarity Fund, with which we plan to finance activities to support discriminated groups.
-By transferring your funds to us, you will support not only independent journalism, but also all those who, thanks to the work of our journalists, feel safer during protests, struggles with the police or in the courts.
+The Gazeta Wyborcza Foundation also aims to built a Solidarity With Poland Fund, with which we plan to finance activities to support discriminated groups.
+By donating, you will support not only independent journalism, but also all those who, thanks to the work of our journalists, feel safer during protests, struggles with the police or in court.
 In the fight for a better tomorrow, every penny counts.